 Author: Nagi | RecipeTin Eats

-2cups+ oil, for frying
+2cups+vegetable or canola oil, for frying

-Combine sugar and cinnamon in a shallow bowl, set aside.
+Cinnamon sugar coating: Combine sugar and cinnamon in a shallow bowl, set aside.

-Remove onto paper towel lined plate to drain.
+Drain: Remove onto paper towel lined plate to drain.
 Then roll in sugar.
 Serve hot with Chocolate Sauce!

 Place in a heatproof bowl and microwave in 30 second bursts, stirring in between, until smooth.
 Set aside for 5 minutes to cool and thicken slightly.

 Makes about 12 x 15cm/6" long ones, or 20 shorter ones.
 1. Flour - Use plain / all purpose flour, not self raising flour.2.
-Make sure you get chocolate chips for cooking, not chocolate confectionary for eating!
+Chocolate - Make sure you get chocolate for cooking (ie from baking aisle), not chocolate for eating!
 It melts properly.3.
 Deep frying - In the video, I use a smallish pot which is large enough to make churros around 17 cm / 7" long.
 To use minimal oil, the best is to a wok (because the shape means you can use less oil for the same surface area for frying).
-A deep small skillet will also work great!4.
+A deep small skillet also works great.4.
 MAKE AHEAD: Do not roll in sugar.
 Allow to cool completely, then store in airtight container (not in fridge).
 It will go soft.
 Reheat in 180C/350F oven for 5 minutes or until crisp, then roll in sugar.5.
 GENERAL NOTE: Some people have commented about the absence of sugar in the batter.
 It isn't needed - the coating adds loads of sweetness, not to mention the dipping sauce!6.
-This is a recipe by Nigella Lawson that I found online but no longer seems to be available.
-There is a version on Food Network but the ingredient measurements are slightly different and I found it does not work as well, so I have stuck to the original recipe that I am grateful I printed out to save in my recipe folder!6.
+Recipe source - This is a recipe by Nigella Lawson that I found online but no longer seems to be available.
+There is a version on Food Network but the ingredient measurements are slightly different and I found it does not work as well, (dough too sloppy) so I have stuck to the original recipe that I am grateful I printed out to save in my recipe folder!6.
 Different Measures in Different Countries - Measuring spoons and cups differ slightly between some countries.
 The difference is quite small so it does not affect most recipes, but for baking recipes, it usually does matter.
-For all recipes on my site, where the difference does matter, I very specifically provide different measures depending on where you are located, like for my Oatmeal Raisin Cookies.
+For all recipes on my site, where the difference does matter, I specifically provide different measures depending on where you are located, like for my Oatmeal Raisin Cookies.
 For this Spanish Churros, the measures specified in the ingredients will work whichever country you are in.If you are in a high altitude or very humid tropical area, you may find the dough is sloppier than what you see in the video.
 In which case, just adjust by adding a touch more flour.
 And vice versa if your dough looks too dry.7.
 No nutrition today.
-Because it's deep fried.
-Don't know how to calculate it, but I do know the calorie count is higher than a celery stick. ;-)
+Because it's deep fried and I don't know how to calculate it.
+But I do know the calorie count is higher than a celery stick. ;-)